ocsf/ocsf-docs/Articles/Representing Process Parentage.md

 When going beyond immediate parent, the OCSF 1.4 `process.ancestry` attribute should be used.
 This attribute provides the ability to supply references to processes going up the process ancestry tree (e.g. parent, grandparent, great grandparent, ...).
-The process entity objects in this array contain a small subset of process object atrtributes.
+The process entity objects in this array contain a small subset of process object attributes.
 These fields are meant to enable a lookup of full process details and enable a basic preview of the process.
 It is left up to the implementer to determine how far back to report process ancestry.